ros2/ros2_documentation/source/Installation/Windows-Install-Binary.rst

 Run the installer and install Qt5.

 We recommend you install it to the default location of ``C:\Qt``, but if you choose somewhere else, make sure to update the paths below accordingly.
-When selecting components to install, the only thing you absolutely need for Foxy and later is the appropriate MSVC 64-bit component under the ``Qt`` -> ``Qt 5.15.0`` tree.
+When selecting components to install, the only thing you absolutely need is the appropriate MSVC 64-bit component under the ``Qt`` -> ``Qt 5.15.0`` tree.
 We're using ``5.15.0`` as of the writing of this document and that's what we recommend since that's all we test on Windows, but later version will probably work too.
 For Foxy and later, be sure to select ``MSVC 2019 64-bit``.
 After that, the default settings are fine.